 - We were formed as a Maryland corporation and our Operating Partnership was formed as a Delaware limited partnership in August 2019.
 In connection with our formation, Mr. Albright made an initial investment in us of \$1,000 in exchange for 100 shares of our common stock.
-Such shares will be repurchased by us at the closing of this offering for \$1,000. - We will sell shares of our common stock in this offering (or shares if the underwriters exercise their option to purchase additional shares of our common stock in full) and shares of our common stock in the concurrent CTO private placement. - We will use approximately \$ million from the net proceeds from this offering and the concurrent CTO private placement to fund the purchase price payable to CTO for the REIT Purchased Properties.
+Such shares will be repurchased by us at the closing of this offering for \$1,000. - We will sell shares of our common stock in this offering (or shares if the underwriters exercise their option to purchase additional shares of our common stock in full) and shares of our common stock in the concurrent CTO private placement. - We will use approximately \$ million from the net proceeds from this offering and the concurrent CTO private placement to fund the purchase price payable to CTO for 15 of the 19 properties in our initial portfolio (we refer to these properties as the "Purchased Properties").

-- We will contribute to our Operating Partnership the remaining net proceeds from this offering and the concurrent CTO private placement after our purchase of the REIT Purchased Properties and receive OP units (or OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), in exchange. - Our Operating Partnership will use approximately \$ million of the net proceeds we contribute to it to purchase the OP Purchased Properties. - CTO and Indigo will contribute to our Operating Partnership the Contributed Properties and receive Units have an initial value of \$ million based on the assumed public offering price of \$ , which is the mid-point of the price range set forth on the front cover of this prospectus. - We will contribute to our Operating Partnership the REIT Purchased Properties and receive OP units in exchange.
-Following these transactions, we will have received OP units (or OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), giving us a total % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full), with CTO holding, directly and indirectly, a % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full). - We expect to enter into a \$100 million revolving credit facility that will be available for general corporate purposes, including the funding of potential future acquisitions.
+- CTO and Indigo will contribute to our Operating Partnership the remaining four properties in our initial portfolio (which we refer to as the "Contributed Properties") and receive OP units in exchange. - We will contribute to our Operating Partnership the Purchased Properties and the net proceeds from this offering and the concurrent CTO private placement remaining after our purchase of the Purchased Properties and receive OP units (or OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), giving us a total % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full), with CTO holding, directly and indirectly, a % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full). - We expect to enter into a \$100 million revolving credit facility that will be available for general corporate purposes, including the funding of potential future acquisitions.
 Affiliates of certain of the underwriters are expected to be lenders under our new revolving credit facility.